Plant EvoDevo: Articulation Morphology of Plants

 Shared Background of the Morphological Approaches

 1. Morphology deals with the physical aspect of plant form.
-This aspect of form is perceived through vision and interpreted intellectually.
-Therefore, Arber (1950, p.211, 1954) understood morphology as a synthesis of the eye and the intellect or mind.
-Materialists maintain that only the physical realm exists and mind is seen as an epiphenomenon of the brain - hence, fundamentally also physical.
-However, there is much evidence for a reality beyond the material that has been referred to by different names such as spirit (e.g., Ravindra 1991) or consciousness (e.g., Greene 2009, Hoffman 2019).
+This aspect of form is perceived visually and interpreted intellectually.
+Therefore, Arber (1950, p.211, 1954) understood morphology as a synthesis of the eye and the mind.
+Materialists maintain that only the physical realm exists, and the mind is seen as an epiphenomenon of the brain - hence, fundamentally also physical.
+Yet much evidence points to a reality beyond the material, referred to by different names such as spirit (e.g., Ravindra 1991) or consciousness (e.g., Greene 2009, Hoffman 2019).
 Although morphology is restricted to physicality, it is important to realize that physical form – the very subject of morphology - emerges from a more encompassing reality.
 Contemplating forms in nature - such as a flower - may lead us to an awareness of this deeper reality.

 To see the world in a grain of sand,